dorianpercic/Custom-Chart-Web-Components/README.md

 1. Copies the `src/examples` folder into `dist/` to provide some examples to the user.
 2. Transpiles the source file `easycharts.mts` and it generates the JavaScript file `easycharts.js` into the `dist/` directory.
 The transpiliation works using Rollup, whereas it bundles the `easycharts.mts` with components of the D3 library.
 3. Executes the `npm run serve` command creating a local server serving local project files, enabling the user to avoid the Cross Origin Policy.
-So the user can e.g. input a external CSS file.
+So the user can e.g. input an external CSS file.

 ## Project File-Structure